 “Offsetting Transactions” mean any two or more outstanding Transactions, having the same or overlapping Delivery Period(s), Delivery Point and payment date, where under one or more of such Transactions, one Party is the Seller, and under the other such Transaction(s), the same Party is the Buyer.

-“Option” means the right but not the obligation to purchase or sell a Product as specified in a Transaction.

-“Option Buyer” means the Party specified in a Transaction as the purchaser of an option, as defined in Schedule P.

-“Option Seller” means the Party specified in a Transaction as the seller of an option , as defined in Schedule P.

 “Party A Collateral Threshold” means the collateral threshold, if any, set forth in the Cover Sheet for Party A.